601:792 Housing Advocacy Clinic (6 credits) (S or WI*)

 legal research and fact investigation;

-engaging with opposing attorneys and court personnel;
+engaging with opposing parties and attorneys and court personnel;

 considering and addressing any ethical issues that may arise in a matter;